basilgoodluck/calculator/README.md

 # JAVASCRIPT CALCULATOR
-This is a minor javascript project that shows how to build a calculator.
+This is a minor javascript calculator project.